CloudCannon/documentation/collections/_drafts/image-upload-bug-fix.md

 **Fixes:**

-* Fixes issue with new images uploaded missing a leading slash&nbsp;
+* Fixes issue with new images uploaded missing a leading slash